pokerG/SisNoise/README.md

 SisNoise
 ========

-SisNoise is a distributed filesystem based on Golang
+SisNoise is a distributed filesystem based on Golang,which is inspired by [GoDFS](https://github.com/sjarvie/GoDFS)